 Surface Area: 162 square kilometres

-Geographical Location: in the Western Costa del Sol region, bordering on the Ronda highlands.
-The village is spread over two hills, at some 435 metres above sea level, and is 104 kilometres from the city of Málaga.
-The area records an annual average rainfall of 860 litres per square metre and the average temperature is 16.6º C.
+Geographical Location: in the Málaga mountains, bordering on the Antequera region on the north and on the west with the River Guadalhorce valley.
+The locality sits 363 metres above sea level and is 25 kilometres from the city of Málaga.
+The average annual precipitation does not exceed 600 litres per square metre and the average temperature is 16.4º C.

 You make your own trip, Click here Add a destination to your cart